Version 4.0

 In Table 5, the data show that …

-However, it is important to be consistent in how this is presented.
+However, be consistent in how this is presented.

 'Which' and 'that'

-It is preferable to use 'which' and 'that' according to whether a clause is non-restrictive or restrictive respectively; they should not be used interchangeably as this can change the meaning of the sentence.
+Use 'which' and 'that' according to whether a clause is non-restrictive or restrictive respectively.
+Do not be used interchangeably as this can change the meaning of the sentence.
 For example:

 Almost half of the respondents said they spent time with their children that was beneficial to their relationship.
 [This means that the respondents may have also spent time with their children that was not beneficial to their relationship.]